On this page you can find a brief step-by-step instruction on how to collect data according to the TALD methodology.

 See Chapter for more detailed guidelines.

-Check that by the end of the work, your folder in the archive contains the following things:
+Check that by the end of the work, your folder in the Atlas drive contains the following things:

 .Rmd